natenka/pyneng-book-en/docs/source/book/06_control_structures/2_for.rst

     In [13]: upper_words
     Out[13]: ['LIST', 'DICT', 'TUPLE']

-The expression ``for word in words: upper_words.append(word.upper())`` means "for each word in the **words** list to perform actions in the block **for**".
+Expression ``for word in words: upper_words.append(word.upper())`` means "for each word in *words* list to perform actions in block **for**".
-Note, that **word** is the name of variable that refers to different values for each iteration of the loop.
+Note, that *word* is name of variable that refers to different values for each iteration of the loop.

 .. note::
-    The ` pythontutor <http://www.pythontutor.com/>`__ project can help to understand the loops.
-There is a special visualization of the code that allows you to see what happens at every stage of the code execution, which is especially useful in the first steps of learning loops.
-The `pythontutor <http://www.pythontutor.com/visualize.html#mode=edit>`__ allows you to upload your code but, for instance, you can see `example above <http://www.pythontutor.com/visualize.html#code=words%20%3D%20%5B'list',%20'dict',%20'tuple'%5D%0Aupper_words%20%3D%20%5B%5D%0A%0Afor%20word%20in%20words%3A%0A%20%20%20%20upper_words.append%28word.upper%28%29%29%0A&cumulative=false&curInstr=0&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false>`__.
+    The `pythontutor <http://www.pythontutor.com/>`__ project can help to understand loops.
+There is a special visualization of code that allows you to see what happens at every stage of code execution, which is especially useful in first steps of learning loops.
+The `pythontutor <http://www.pythontutor.com/visualize.html#mode=edit>`__ allows you to upload your code, for instance, see `example above <http://www.pythontutor.com/visualize.html#code=words%20%3D%20%5B'list',%20'dict',%20'tuple'%5D%0Aupper_words%20%3D%20%5B%5D%0A%0Afor%20word%20in%20words%3A%0A%20%20%20%20upper_words.append%28word.upper%28%29%29%0A&cumulative=false&curInstr=0&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false>`__.

-The **for** loop can work with any sequence of elements.
-For example, the list was used above and the loop iterates through the list elements.
+Loop **for** can work with any sequence of elements.
+For example, list was used above and loop iterates through list elements.
 Similarly, **for** works with tuples.

 When working with strings **for** loop iterates through string characters, for example: